 Originally authorized by Chapter 89-362, L.O.F., any county defined in s.
 125.011(1), F.S., (Miami-Dade County) is authorized to levy this tax at the rate of 2 percent.
 Although not officially labeled, it is referred to here as the "Miami-Dade County Hotel/Motel Food and Beverage Tax."
 This tax may be imposed on the sale of food, beverages, and alcoholic beverages in hotels and motels.
-This tax may be imposed by majority vote of the county's governing body.
-A prerequisite to this tax levy is the county must self-administer the tourist development tax.
+This tax may be imposed by majority vote of the county's governing body, and the county must self-administer this tax.